enlistedmango/nm-robotwars/README.md

 ### Known Bugs

-- OnPlayerLoaded:
-  - You're unable to see the bot you're trying to spawn, but you see all other options
+1. You're unable to see the bot you're trying to spawn, but you see all other options
+    - After you spawn and use an item, there's a slight delay and then the control button text
+    - will show on screen.
+Only after restarting the script, will you see a spawned entity
-- Controller stays attached to player after pickup
+2. Controller stays attached to player after pickup - FIXED
-- Sometimes the POV camera bugs out, and it seems like the cam removes itself
+3. Sometimes the POV camera bugs out, and it seems like the cam removes itself

 ### Performance
 Base Resmon: 0.03ms <br>